edwardclifford/ExpressionEditor/README.md

 the tool you build will allow the user to type in a mathematical expression, which will then be parsed into an "expression tree" and then displayed graphically.
 Then, the user will be able to drag-and-drop different subexpressions -- at <b>arbitrary levels of granularity</b> -- so as to rearrange the expression <b>while preserving the same mathematical semantics</b>.
+To get an immediate sense of what this will look like, check out <a href="https://web.cs.wpi.edu/~cs2103/b19/Project5/ExpressionEditor.mp4">this demo video</a>.

 <h2>Example</h2>
 Suppose the user is editing the expression <tt>2*x + 3*y + 4*z + (7+6*z)</tt>.
 Because of commutativity of addition, this expression can be